Bryan Cristante: Benfica

 On 1 September 2014, Cristante signed a five-year contract with Portuguese champions Benfica for a transfer fee of €4.84 million.

 On 12 December, he debuted in a 0–5 Primeira Liga victory at Vitória Setúbal.
 On 14 January, he scored his first goal for the club in a 4–0 win against Arouca in the third round of the league cup.

 Atalanta

 Cristante joined Atalanta on loan from Benfica in January 2017; Atalanta later bought him outright in summer 2018 for the €4 million release clause, in a total fee of €9.5 million, with Benfica keeping 15% of Cristante's economic rights.

 Roma

 On 8 June 2018, Cristante was immediately loaned out to Roma in a one-year loan deal from Atalanta for a fee of €5 million with a compulsory purchase option for an additional €15 million and a further €10 million in performance-related bonuses.
 On 28 February 2019, Roma made the deal permanent.

+On 22 February 2026, on his 350th Roma appearance, Cristante scored in a home game against Cremonese.